 Damaraland Mole Rat

-Habitat and Distribution: Found underground in dry woodlands, savannas, and secondary forests of Southwestern and central Africa.
+Habitat and Distribution: Found underground in dry woodlands, savannas, and secondary forests of Namibia, Botswana, Zimbabwe, and South Africa.

 Size: 4-12 inches long; 3-7 ounces.
 Males are larger than females.

 Wild Diet: Roots, tubers, bulbs, and aloe leaves; occasionally earthworms and insect larvae

 Lifespan: Estimated 10 years in the wild; up to 15 years in zoos

 Reproduction: Females give birth to a litter of 1-3 young after a gestation of 11-16 weeks.
 Damaraland mole rats are thought to breed only once a year in the wild, but in zoos two litters per year are common.
 Offspring are weaned after about 12 weeks.
 While the young are nursing, other members of the colony help the mother care for her young by grooming, feeding, and protecting them.

 Behavior: Damaraland mole rats are one of only two mammals to display eusociality, a cooperative breeding system in which colony members devote their lives to the reproductive success of one breeding queen and her mate.
 Large, sterile members called "soldiers" assemble in ranks to protect the queen and colony from predators and non-family mole rats (although it is usually the breeders who deal with dangerous intruders).
 Colonies dig elaborate tunnel systems to find food and spend nearly their entire lives underground.
 Labor is divided among sterile workers who dig tunnels, care for the young, forage, and store food.
 Individuals may disperse and attempt to establish their own colonies when conditions are favorable for digging and foraging.